“Since his Master graduation, I have seen Paolo Gorini develop as a

 Ecce Homo

 When I got the call from the artistic director of the CidneOn Festival to write a new piece to accompany a video mapping project, I was very excited!
 The theme was a paint of Moretto, pivot figure of the Renaissance art.
 Drawing inspiration from Marenzio's madrigals, I wrote a 3-part song that weaved in snippets from the texts that Marenzio himself used in his compositions.
 The stunning video mapping was expertly brought to life by Scena Urbana.
+Thus, my piece Caligo Luminis was born, you can enjoy the video recording on your left. (the actual piece starts at 01:49)

 Stop, Repair, Prepare: Variations on Ode to Joy for a Prepared Piano, No.1